Beneteau Evasion 28

-The Beneteau Evasion 28 is a French sailboat that was designed by André Bénéteau as a motorsailer and first built in 1975.

-Production

-The design was built by Beneteau in France from 1975 to 1980, with 123 boats completed, but it is now out of production.
+The Beneteau Evasion 28 is a motorsailer built by Beneteau in France from 1975 to 1980, with 123 boats completed.

 Design

-The Evasion 28 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
+It was designed by André Bénéteau.
 The hull is solid fibreglass and the deck is balsa-cored.
-It has a masthead sloop rig, with a deck-stepped mast, one set of unswept spreaders and aluminium spars with continuous stainless steel wire standing rigging.
 The hull has a raked stem, a slightly angled transom, a keel-mounted rudder controlled by a wheel in the wheelhouse and a tiller in the cockpit.
 The hull has a fixed long keel.
 The boat displaces 9480 lb and carries 3086 lb of cast iron ballast.

+It has a masthead sloop rig, with a deck-stepped mast, one set of unswept spreaders and aluminium spars with continuous stainless steel wire standing rigging.

 The boat has a draft of 4.10 ft with the standard long keel.

 The boat is fitted with a Swedish Volvo MD11C diesel engine for docking and maneuvering.
 The fuel tank holds 23.8 u.s.gal and the fresh water tank has a capacity of 52.8 u.s.gal.

 The design has sleeping accommodation for four people, with a double berth and a single berth in the main salon and an aft quarter berth on the starboard side.
 The galley is located on the port side of the wheelhouse.
 The galley is of straight configuration and is equipped with a two-burner stove and a sink.
 A navigation station is opposite the galley, on the starboard side.
 The head is located in the bow.
 Cabin headroom is 72 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 614 sqft.

 The design has a hull speed of 6.24 kn.

-Operational history

 A Sailboat Value review noted, "underneath the elegant motor-sailor superstructures, the Evasion 28 hides a beautiful sailboat hull.
 Powerful, stiff, stable on its journey, goes well upwind, the Evasion 28 is an excellent sailing boat both in the breeze and light winds."